 While these are the main fees, bear in mind that other things like airfare, medical exam, vaccinations, and U.S. consulate transportation may come with some costs as well.

-To get the EB3 application, you will have to go through various steps first.
-Because of that, it may take between 1 and 3 years for the application to be processed.
+EB3 visas have generally longer processing times than other green card or visa options.
+It may take between 1 and 3 years for the application to be processed.

 Read More